 WHAT IS THE PROCESS OF ME GETTING NEW BOILER?

 - Fill out our online form.
 It’s quick and only takes a couple of minutes.

 - Our friendly service team will call you to confirm your benefits.

-- A qualified surveyor will visit your home to approve your grant and fit a Free Hive Thermostat Controller.
+- A qualified surveyor will visit your home to approve your grant and verify what measures can be fitted.

 - A Gas Safe registered installer will install your new boiler.